TheLazyFerret/dots-and-templates/cpp/style_guide.md

 ## PROPRAMMING PARADIGM
 Use OOP for high-level entities, but prefer free functions for small utilities.

-The principle of composition over inheritance will be followed.
+The principle of composition over inheritance should be followed.

 The declaration and implementation, except for single-line implementations, will always be separate.